 - OpenSSL stores the private key in a file.
 On Windows, it would be much better to store the private key in a Windows keystore.

 Clearly, these limitations stem from the fact that OpenSSL is a Unix tool.
-While it can be used on Windows, it is integrating very well with Windows own PKI tooling.
+While it can be used on Windows, OpenSSL does not integrate particularly well with Windows’ own PKI infrastructure and tooling.

 Using Certificate Manager to create a CSR